Farmers in eastern Ukraine feel the bite of conflict

 Some farms surrounding the battered cities of Donetsk and Luhansk lost up to 30 percent of their winter wheat harvest and planting for the spring crop has been badly hit, said Rajendra Aryal, senior emergency coordinator with the U.N.'s Food and Agriculture Organisation (FAO).

-In peacetime, banks would loan farmers money to buy fertilizer, with the upcoming harvest acting as collateral, Aryal said.
+In peacetime, banks would loan farmers money to buy fertiliser, with the upcoming harvest acting as collateral, Aryal said.

 "Now that the harvest could be at risk (because of fighting), banks aren't providing the loans," he told the Thomson Reuters Foundation.
 "For many people, agriculture is the only means of earning a living."